 Meningitis is an inflammation of the tissues that cover the brain and spinal cord.
 The inflammation sometimes affects the brain itself.
-With early diagnosis and proper treatment, a child with meningitis has a good chance of getting well without any complications.
+With early diagnosis and proper treatment, a child with meningitis has a reasonable chance of a good recovery, though some forms of bacterial meningitis develop rapidly and have a high risk of complications.

 The bacteria that cause meningitis often can be found in the mouths and throats of healthy children.
 But this does not necessarily mean that these children will get the disease.
 That doesn't happen unless the bacteria get into the bloodstream.

 We still don't understand exactly why some children get meningitis and others don't, but we do know that certain groups of children are more likely to get the illness.
 These include the following: